vinaywadhwa/The-Movies-App/README.md

 ## 🤔 What is this - REALLY?
-What the app is really about is to demonstrate the usage of a some open source libraries and modern architecture patterns for Android development, such as the following :
+The app is REALLY about demonstrating usage of a some open source libraries and modern architecture patterns for Android development, such as the following :

 - MVVM architecture pattern
 - LiveData